 The funding grant we received has been the driver for our growth, but we have ambition to grow even more… every year we want to be able to reach more communities, because we know we can help.”

-Partnering with the Accounting For Good team
+Partnering with the True Accounting team

 She explained that while we were only looking for a single person to join our team, they could provide a whole range of services that extended far past one role.
 I thought it sounded great but wanted to get feedback from other people… I spoke to a local bookkeeper who said that it would definitely be a great solution… but it was actually the reference that I received from another AFG client that helped me make the final decision!